 Explain that each row shows a number pattern because when you add the

 same number over and over, you create a pattern.
 Tell students you can

 use a hundred chart to show how these numbers create patterns.

-found on the NCTM Standards Web site.
+Access the NCTM E-Example regarding Hundred Boards.
 Ask a volunteer to enter 2, +, 2,

 =, =, =, = into the online calculator and to describe what he or she

 sees on the display.
 Make sure students understand that each time they

 press the = sign, the calculator adds 2 to the previous answer.
 Ask

 another student to describe what happened on the hundred chart.
 Have

 students check the numbers displayed on the hundred chart with the